Analysis | By the standards Trump set in his 2012 ‘Obama is fired’ video, Trump would have fired himself

 But watching the video now is revelatory.
 It’s Trump, making the case to an Obama impersonator for why Obama doesn’t deserve a second term.
 And the metrics he uses to make that case are ones against which Trump himself now fares particularly poorly.

-Trump begins by deriding “Obama’s” lack of management experience.
+Trump begins by deriding Obama’s lack of management experience.

-“You oversee budgets and you were never responsible for making a payroll or signing paychecks,” Trump says in the video, which is still available online.
+“You oversee budgets, and you were never responsible for making a payroll or signing paychecks,” Trump says in the video, which is still available online.
 “You’ve really never balanced anything, certainly not your own budget.”

 Obama took office in the middle of the steepest recession since the Great Depression.
 The government had begun spending massive amounts of money even before he took office to bolster the economy; during Obama’s first four years in office, the country ran deficits of more than $1 trillion.